flowroute/flowroute-numbers-python/README.md

 		print (response)

 With this in mind, you can then decide the approach you want to take towards creating a file.
-You can create your own Python file by any of the following methods:
+You can create your own Python file in any of the following process:

- 1. Create a single file that contains all of the Controllers and methods, then commenting out the lines for each method you don't want to run.
+ 1. Create a single file that contains all of the Controllers and methods, then commenting out the lines for each method you don't want to invoke.

- 2. Create a unique file for each Controller, adding only those lines relevant to that Controller and related methods, and then commenting out the lines for each method you're not using.
-You would create three unique Controller files.
+ 2. Create a unique file for each Controller, adding only those lines relevant to that Controller and related methods, and then commenting out the lines for each method you're not invoking.
+This process creates three unique Controller files.

  3. Create a unique file for each method.
-Each file will then contain the only the lines instantiating the relevant Controller and method.
+Each file will then contain the only the lines for the relevant Controller and method.

 This SDK describes the second option.
 However, whichever option you select, the file(s) should be saved in the **flowroute-numbers-python** directory.
-When you want to run a method using a file, run the following on the command line in the **flowroute-numbers-python** directory:
+When you want to invoke a method using a Python file, in a terminal window run the following on the command line from the **flowroute-numbers-python** directory:

 		python <Python File Name.py>

 ## Use demo.py<a name=usedemo></a>

 A demo Python file, **demo.py**, is included with the installed libraries.
 This file contains a list of the methods and parameters.
-You can use this file to run with your API credentials and retrieve information.
+You can use this file with your API credentials to instantiate all Controllers and invoke all methods.

 To use **demo.py**, open the file with a code text editor, such as *Sublime Text*, and modify parameters if needed or comment out lines.
 Whether or not you add any parameters or comment out lines, the file can be run as-is by running the following on the command line at the top-level **flowroute-numbers-python** directory:

 	python demo.py

-For creating your own file or for more information on the parameters within the methods, see [Controllers](#controllers) for more information:

 ##Controllers<a name=controllers></a>

-flowroute-numbers-python supports the following Controllers:
+**flowroute-numbers-python** supports the following Controllers:

 *	[`PurchasablePhoneNumbersController`](#purchasecontroller)